 Full Professor at the Department of Cognitive Robotics, Faculty 3mE, Delft University of Technology, The Netherlands.

-Teaching is something I very much enjoy, and students seem to enjoy this as well: they’ve voted me as best teacher of the BioMechanical Engineering department for seven consecutive years.
+Education Teaching is something I very much enjoy, and students seem to enjoy this as well: they’ve voted me as best teacher of the BioMechanical Engineering department for seven consecutive years.
 I was selected best teacher of the faculty in 2013 and 2014, and my course The Human Controller received an international award for outstanding Open CourseWare.
 With the HRI group we contributed to the launch of the MSc Robotics at TU Delft in 2020, new courses in Human-Robot Interaction, Control for Human-Robot Interaction, and Applied Experimental Methods for Human Factors experiments.
 In total I have supervised over 110 MSc students and 10 PhD students towards their graduation.

 I have always worked 4 days a week, to ensure time for the other pleasures in life.
 Apart from being a scientist, I have a not-so-secret alter ego as a drummer.
 In the period of 1999-2014 I’ve recorded four albums, twelve video clips and have played over 400 shows in three different continents.
-Other things I love to do include traveling, philosophy, mythology, cooking, art in many of its forms and – recently, being a dad!
+Other things I love to do include traveling, philosophy, mythology, cooking, art in many of its forms and – since 2017 – being a dad.